 How did you get involved in La FrenchTech and what is your role there?

-So why did you decide to launch “Female FrenchTech” here?
+So why did you decide to launch “Women in FrenchTech” here?
+What is your objective?

-You’ve traveled a lot, how do see the role of women here in Singapore?
+You’ve travelled a lot, how do see the role of women here in Singapore?

-In Singapore I’ve been impressed by the number and variety of associations, initiatives, incubators, female business angels syndicates and platforms that have been created to support female talent.
+In Singapore I’ve been impressed by the number and variety of associations, initiatives, incubators, investor Clubs and platforms that have been created to support female talent.
 I stopped counting after 30 just in Singapore!

 Honestly, I have been told more and more women have senior positions in VC structures, MNCs and among female founders…but from what I see in day-to-day business, it is not enough.

-At The Female FrenchTech we believe the situation can change and we want to make it happen, together with other organisations.
+At “Women in FrenchTech” we believe the situation can change and we want to make it happen, together with other organisations across Asia.

 Very cool.
 So what’s in the works, and how can we follow the news?